 Young Adult Ministry Scholars

-Join our Young Adult Ministry Scholars Program and earn a theological graduate degree while actively working with young adults on our university campus.
+Join our Young Adult Ministry Scholars (YAMS) Program and earn a theological graduate degree while actively working with young adults on our university campus.

 You should consider applying for the YAMS program if: